-In May 2021, PMI acquired 100% of AG Snus Aktieselskab ("AG Snus"), a Danish based company, and its Swedish subsidiary Tobacco House of Sweden AB fully owned by AG Snus, which operates in the oral tobacco (i.e. snus) and modern oral (i.e. nicotine pouches) product categories.
-The purchase price was \$27 million in cash, net of cash acquired, with additional contingent payments of up to \$10 million, primarily relating to product development and performance targets over a less than two-year period.
+AG Snus - On May 6, 2021, PMI acquired 100% of AG Snus Aktieselskab ("AG Snus"), a company based in Denmark, and its Swedish subsidiary Tobacco House of Sweden AB fully owned by AG Snus, which operates in the oral tobacco (i.e. snus) and modern oral (i.e. nicotine pouches) product categories.
+The purchase price was \$28 million in cash, net of cash acquired, with additional contingent payments of up to \$10 million, primarily relating to product development and performance targets over a less than two-year period.
+The operating results of AG Snus are included in the European Union segment.